A Branch or a Subsidiary

 A branch in Romania this is mentioned in the Companies Law 31/1990.
 A branch is just an extension of the parent company and has no legal personality and no independence from the parent.
 Romanian Law no. 105/1992 regulating Private International Law Relationship adopts the international practice by which a branch is governed by the law of its parent company.
 This is important in respect of setting up the branch for the parent must be legal entity in its own country.

 Consequently, if intending to establish a Romanian branch, the business entity remains dependent on the foreign or parent company.
 It does not have a distinct legal personality from the parent company, whether Romanian or foreign therefore any liability of the branch flows straight back to the foreign company abroad and impacts its business and balance sheet.

 From the Romanian tax perspective, the branch can be treated as a separate entity from the parent for the purpose of assessing profits tax if the parent company is non-Romanian.
-In such cases the Romanian revenue may assess the profit on the branch as what the authorities think it have earned rather than the profit it actually generated.
+In such cases, the Romanian revenue may assess the profit on the branch as what the authorities think it has earned rather than the profit it actually generated.
 This can be rebutted by evidence to the contrary.